MrRincon/Bankers_Algorithm_Simulator/README.md

-# CST2555---Coursework1
-CST2555 - Coursework 1 (Simulation of Banker's Algorithm for Deadlock Avoidance using C++ or Bash)
+# Simulation of Banker's Algorithm for Deadlock Avoidance using C++ or Bash

 THEORY
 Banker's algorithm is a deadlock avoidance algorithm.
 It is named so because this algorithm